Vera Mukhina: Biography

 Mukhina was born 1889 in Riga, Russian Empire into a wealthy merchant family, and lived at 23/25 Turgeneva Street, where a memorial plaque has now been placed.
 Mukhina's ancestors lived in Riga after the Patriotic War of 1812.
 The family was well-to-do: in 1937 Mukhina inherited 4 million lats from her grandfather.
-She spent her childhood and youth (1892-1904) in Feodosia where her father took her considering his daughter's health (Vera was two years old when her mother died of tuberculosis).
+She spent her childhood and youth (1892–1904) in Feodosia where her father took her considering his daughter's health (Vera was two years old when her mother died of tuberculosis).
 In Feodosia the future artist received her first drawing and painting lessons.
 She lived there until 1904 when her father died.
 Mukhina and her older sister Maria were sheltered by uncles and aunts who lived in Kursk, where Mukhina went to high school which she graduated from with honors.

 On Christmas day of 1912 when Mukhina was staying at her uncle's place in the Smolensk province, she had an accident.
 While sledding down a hill, she crashed into a tree and her nose was severed by a twig.
 She had a surgery in hospital in Smolensk but the scars remained on her face for good.
 Moreover, her girlish delicate face looked very different after eight subsequent plastic surgeries carried out by French surgeons.
 It acquired a masculine look with rough and strong-willed features.
 This accident had a tremendous effect on Mukhina’s life and her future career.

 She later moved to Moscow, where she studied at several private art schools, including those of Konstantin Yuon and Ilya Mashkov.
 In 1912 she traveled to Paris, where she attended the Académie de la Grande Chaumière, the Académie de La Palette under Henri Le Fauconnier and Jean Metzinger, and took lessons from Antoine Bourdelle at the same time.
 She subsequently continued on to Italy to explore the painting and sculpture of the Renaissance period.
 Mukhina returned to Moscow in summer 1914 two weeks before World War I began.
 Having taken nursing courses, she began working in a military hospital.
-Here, also in 1914, she met the young military doctor Alexei Andrejewitsch Samkow, whom she married in 1918.
+Here, also in 1914, she met the young military doctor Aleksey Zamkov, whom she married in 1918.